jimmoffitt/SnowBotDev/docs/tutorial.md

 return event.to_json
 ```

 ### Integrating third-party APIs <a id="other-apis" class="tall">&nbsp;</a>

 The SnowBot has two features that are driven by third-party APIs: requesting current weather conditions for a location of interest, and getting snow reports for a list of ski resorts.
-Integrating third-party APIs was pretty simple.
+Integrating third-party APIs was pretty straightforward.

 For this demo, two APIs were integrated: weather data from [WeatherUnderground.com](https://www.wunderground.com/weather/api/) and snow reports from [SnoCountry.com](http://www.snocountry.com/).
 WeatherUnderground provides a self-service for generating an API key.
 For the snow reports I reached out to SnoCountry.com and they were kind enough to provide a key.
 For both APIs, a simple HTTP GET request is made with the API key passed in as a request parameter.

 These authentication keys are loaded in from your execution environment keys.
 Depending on your development/deploy environment, these can be set in different places.
 When running from an IDE, these keys can be set in a run/debug configuration.
 When deploying to a cloud platform, such as Heroku, the keys are set as part of a web app's *settings*.

 Note that without your own API keys, these bot features will fail with authentication-related errors.
 The assumption is that you will want to integrate APIs of your interest.
 To help with that the third-party API details are encapsulated in two places:

 + ```SnowBotDev/app/helpers/third_party_request.rb```
   + Class was written to contain all the details of making these third-party API calls.
 This class provides two ```get_current_weather``` and ```get_resort_info``` methods.
 The ```get_current_weather``` method takes a point coordinate (lat and long) and includes that in the call to Weather Underground.
 The ```get_resort_info``` takes a *resort ID* and submits that to the SnoCountry.com API.

 + ```SnowBotDev/app/helpers/generate_diect_message_content.rb```
   + When users request weather or snow information, these requests of the thirdparty_api object are made:
     +  ```weather_info = @thirdparty_api.get_current_weather(coordinates[1], coordinates[0])```
     +  ```resort_info = @thirdparty_api.get_resort_info(resort_id)```

-The thirdparty_api object encapsulates the 'pretty' formating of the content coming back from these two APIs.
+The thirdparty_api object encapsulates the 'pretty' formatting of the content coming back from these two APIs.
 The generate_direct_message_content class, by design, knows nothing of these details and simply sets the  ```message_data['text']``` attribute to what the third party class returns.

 ## Other tips <a id="tips" class="tall">&nbsp;</a>

 ### Call to action Tweets

 Once your bot is deployed and tested, it's time to help users find it.
-One way to do that is to post a "call to action" Tweet that contains a "Send a DM" button.
-To do that, just include the following type of link, referencing the Twitter account ID of the chatbot.
+One way to do that is to post a "call to action" Tweet that contains a "Send a Direct Message" button.
+To do that, include the following type of link, referencing the Twitter account ID of the chatbot.
 Note that these can be posted from any account, so spread the word to colleagues and friends and have them post on your behalf.
+You'll also need to set the account to "Receive Direct Messages from anyone" in Twitter Settings (under "Privacy and Safety") for this to work well.

 ```
 https://twitter.com/messages/compose?recipient_id=906948460078698496